dnanexus/dxCompiler/README.md

 ```
 ### Validate the workflow

-dxCompiler support [CWL v1.2 standard](https://www.commonwl.org/v1.2/index.html) and compiles tools/workflows written using the corresponding syntax specifications.
+dxCompiler compiles tools/workflows written according to [CWL v1.2 standard](https://www.commonwl.org/v1.2/index.html).
 You can use `cwltool --validate` to validate the packed CWL file you want to compile.
 ## Limitations

 * WDL and CWL